Please send Calendar items to Randy Schwartz.

 Special Session in Memory of Jackie Stedall

-Special Session in Honor of Karen Parshall.
+Special Session in Honor of Karen Parshall, followed immediately by a reception in her honor

 Prospective presenters should submit abstracts (250 words or less) by February 15, 2015 to Prof. Maria Zack (Point Loma Nazarene Univ.), who will circulate them to the relevant members of the organizing committee.
 Once the abstracts are accepted by the committee, instructions will be given for how to submit the abstract to the Mathematical Association of America.